Bhutan Tour Package From Israel

 Bhutan Tour from Israel: A Complete Guide

 Travel to Bhutan from Israel.
 The country offers an unforgettable journey into the mystical kingdom of Bhutan, known for its stunning landscapes, rich culture, and spiritual traditions.
 Travellers begin their journey with connecting flights to Paro, where they will be greeted by majestic Himalayan peaks and serene valleys.
 The trip also includes experiences like shopping for traditional crafts at local markets, hiking through scenic valleys, and exploring wildlife preserves like the Takin Preserve.
-Bhutan’s commitment to sustainability and its philosophy of Gross National Happiness offers a unique perspective on life.
+With the new digital payment system, Israeli travellers can now pay for Bhutan travel costs with cryptocurrency, making their bookings and travel expenses easier and more flexible.
+Bhutan’s commitment to sustainability and its philosophy of Gross National Happiness offer a unique perspective on life.
 The tour provides a perfect mix of cultural immersion, adventure, and tranquillity, allowing Israeli travellers to disconnect from the modern world and immerse themselves in Bhutan’s timeless beauty and traditions.

 There are no direct flights to Bhutan from Israel (Tel Aviv), the most recommended options are to fly to New Delhi (India) or Kathmandu (Nepal) and then fly into Bhutan.
 Bhutan’s only international airport is Paro International Airport, which is served by two Bhutanese airlines: Druk Air and Bhutan Airlines.
 There are flights to and from Bhutan to these destinations daily.